 Title and Theft: Given that works of art and cultural heritage often have high monetary value and/or intangible cultural significance, they are often the objects of theft and fraud.
-We will examine the civil and criminal laws applicable to the recovery of stolen art and cultural heritage.
-We will examine different legal approaches that have been adopted in the US and abroad, and compare how the different legal frameworks have balanced the various interests at stake - those of victims, good faith purchasers, intermediaries, governments and others.
+We will examine the civil and criminal laws applicable to the recovery of stolen art and cultural heritage, as well as different legal approaches that have been adopted in the US and abroad.

 United States Archaeological Resources.
 We will discuss the cultural heritage regulatory scheme in the US, including the federal Archaeological Resources Protection Act of 1979, and various statutes applicable to domestic archaeological material and cultural heritage.
 If there is time and class interest, we will consider the Abandoned Shipwreck Act and issues arising out of underwater archaeology and salvage .

 Native Cultural Heritage.
 We will examine issues relating to the cultural heritage of indigenous people and the pervasive problems of looting and theft from Native American sites in the United States.

 Students are required to do a total of 5 short papers (of approximately 1600 words each) for five different seminar classes.
 The papers are due no later than 2:00 pm on the Friday before we meet as a class on Monday.
 Further instructions relating to the short papers will be posted to the courseweb and discussed on the first day of class.
 The short papers are to be based on the reading assignment for that week and do not require outside reading.